frroossst/frroossst/README.md

 <code>
 <a href="https://github.com/frroossst/navXE">navXE</a> : a local QR code based navigation app

+<a href="https://github.com/frroossst/whitesmiths_linter">whitesmiths_linter</a> : autoformats code to the superior indentation style

 <a href="https://github.com/frroossst/bombTheCardGame">bomb</a>: a tradional family card game meets the web

 <a href="https://github.com/frroossst/YouTube-subscription-fetcher">yt-sub-fetch</a> : because youtube won't show me all of my subscriptions